 7. Women take forever to get ready for bed

 The night time process is very simple for me: brush teeth, change clothes, lie down.
 Perhaps, I have adopted some male characteristics along the way, but I do not see the nighttime regime as needing much more effort (make-up is a long lost concept).
 However, I am once again an exception with many girls spending up to half an hour rifling through bags, sorting out the perfect sleepwear, taking off cosmetics, applying lotions, washing and drying hair and re-packing bags.
-Unless you are last to go to bed, expect up to a couple of hours continual disturbance as the ladies in your all-female dorm individually prepare themselves for slumber.
+Unless you are last to go to bed, expect up to a couple of hours continual disturbance as the ladies in your dorm individually prepare themselves for slumber.

 8. Night-time girl-bladder